Turn Loose the Swans

 It still carries that damp, gothic medieval weight.
 It still feels like candlelight in a stone hall.

-It reconfigured a genre inside a one-hour runtime and made an art form out of melancholy.
+It made an art form out of melancholy.

 Trying to put into words what it meant to me as a teenager, and what it means now, is bittersweet.
 The raw, yearning intensity of that age has long since settled into something quieter.
 But the music retains its power, its shock, and its beauty.